fonoster/routr/docs/administration/cli/cheatsheet.md

 where `COMMAND`, `subcommand` `REF`, and `flags` are:

 - `COMMAND`: Specifies the operation that you want to perform on one or more resources.
-For example create, get, delete, locate(loc).
+For example, create, get, delete, locate(loc).

 - `subcommand`: Specifies the resource type.
-Resource types are case-sensitive and you can specify the singular, plural, or abbreviated forms.
+Resource types are case-sensitive, and you can specify the singular, plural, or abbreviated forms.
 For example, the following commands produce the same output:

 ```
   $ rctl get gateway gweef506